rojosinalma/rojosinalma/README.md

 - I'm a gamer, live music enjoyer and bass player

 **Some projects I enjoy:**
-- Chat bots, chatops and system automation
+- Chat, bots and other automations
 - Backend applications using Ruby and Python
 - CLI tools in Go
 - Kubernetes Operators